MihaiHng/Payment-Processing-Protocol/README.md

-# Payment Processing Protocol(PPP)
+# Fiat-to-Crypto Payment Processing Protocol(PPP)

 # About

-The ***Payment Processing Protocol(PPP)*** is a smart contract system designed to process FIAT payments in blockchain powered applications.
-The result will be credit card payments senttled into cryptocurrency, more explicitly into stablecoins.
+The ***Fiat-to-Crypto Payment Processing Protocol(PPP)*** is a smart contract system designed to process FIAT payments in blockchain powered applications.
+The result will be credit card payments settled into cryptocurrency, more explicitly into stablecoins.

 The goal is for users to pay with a credit card when buying digital assets and bypass the use of a crypto-wallet.